On the phase diagram of the multiscale mean-field spin-glass: Introduction

 In the \textit{multiscale} SK model \cite{contucci-mingione} part of the random interactions become thermodynamic degrees of freedom and the quenched measure is replaced by a \textit{multiscale measure}, obtained by the following procedure.
 The interactions are divided in a finite number of families equilibrating in a hierarchical succession.
 Recursively, each family thermalizes at increasing temperature according to a Boltzmann-Gibbs distribution, where the effective Hamiltonian is given by the free energy associated to the equilibrium of the previous family.
 The above recursive construction is deeply related to Derrida-Ruelle probability cascades \cite{Derrida,Ruelle1987,Bolthausen1998,Bovier04}.
 A formal definition of the multiscale measure will be given in Section \ref{sec:defs}.

-It is worth to stress that a multiscale measure does not describe a standard thermodynamic equilibrium but rather an out of equilibrium scenario.
-Indeed it can be viewed as the stationary measure of a dynamical system where different degrees of freedom are coupled with different thermal baths and have widely separated timescales \cite{Penney_1993,Allahverdyan_2000pre,Coolen_1993,Contucci_2019,Contucci_2021,alberici2024convergence}.
-In a broader sense this kind of measure can be used to describe out of equilibrium systems in the limit of small entropy production \cite{1999cond.mat.11086C}: here the different temperatures are defined as the ratio between correlation and response functions, generalizing the classical fluctuation-dissipation relation \cite{bouchaud1998out,Cugliandolo_2011,PMPF}.
+It is worth to stress that a multiscale measure does not describe a standard thermodynamic equilibrium but rather an out of equilibrium scenario. {Indeed, it can be viewed as the stationary measure of a dynamical system in which different degrees of freedom, say $(x_\ell)_{1\leq\ell\leq r}$, are coupled to thermal baths at different temperatures and evolve on widely separated timescales, $\tau_1 \gg \ldots \gg \tau_r$.
+At a given time $t \sim \tau_\ell$, the dynamics can be effectively described on the variable $x_\ell$, where the faster degrees of freedom $(x_{\ell'})_{\ell' > \ell}$ have already equilibrated, and the slower ones $(x{_{\ell'}})_{\ell' < \ell}$ are effectively frozen.
+The stationary measure of this effective dynamics is then obtained through the same recursive procedure outlined above.
+A concrete example of such dynamics is discussed in Remark \ref{Dynamics}.
+For a thorough discussion of the physical aspects, we refer to \cite{Penney_1993,Allahverdyan_2000pre,Coolen_1993,Contucci_2019,Contucci_2021}, and for a mathematical analysis to \cite{alberici2024convergence}. } In a broader sense the multiscale measure can be used to describe out of equilibrium systems in the limit of small entropy production \cite{1999cond.mat.11086C}: here the different temperatures are defined as the ratio between correlation and response functions, generalizing the classical fluctuation-dissipation relation \cite{bouchaud1998out,Cugliandolo_2011,PMPF}.

 The multiscale measure spontaneously emerges in the \textit{Replica Symmetry Breaking} (RSB) solution of SK model.
 More specifically, the Parisi formula \cite{Parisi80} can be obtained from the free energy of a system with non-interacting spins subject to multiscale Gaussian random external fields with a special correlation structure \cite{guerra2003broken,TalagrandPArisi,Panchenko2013}.
 The Parisi formula implies that at low temperature RSB occurs \cite{AuChen13,Au2017,Jaga2015} and the physical behavior of the model becomes, to some extent, close to that of out of equilibrium systems \cite{MPV,Leuzzibook}.
 We also mention that mean-field models where the external field is governed by a multiscale measure have been recently considered in a series of works \cite{BarraGino,Mourrat-Panchenko,Bimourrat,dominguez2024statistical} leading to a formulation of the Parisi solution in terms of Hamilton-Jacobi equations.